Will your hubby still be attracted to you after labour?

 Harold, 43, father of two says: “I still see my wife as a hot mamma!
 My wife almost died…blood all over the delivery room floor.
 What went through my mind when I saw that was ‘Is she going to die?’ and why would someone think of childbirth during a moment of passion?
 What goes through my mind when have sex with my wife after childbirth is… ‘damn, can’t suck t*ts.’”

-Kevin Woo, father of three says: “I was not in the least traumatized after the birth of our first child.
+Kevin Woo, father of three says: “I was not at the least traumatised after the birth of our first child.
 The birth was awesome and one of best memories of my life.
 Did I see her as a sexual being?
 Yes and no. Yes because we were married but no because we were so busy tending to the baby, redefining our roles, adjusting to life as mum and dad, trying to develop a new routine etc. It was hard.”

 Here is something for you dads: A birth film for fathers